Quickstart

 Upgrading `nominal` version

-To update the version of the client installed using pip
+To update the version of the client installed with pip

 As a best practice, we recommend regularly updating your client to ensure that you receive bugfixes and other improvements in a timely fashion.